SwedenOfficial Name: Kingdom of Sweden

 Local Laws & Special Circumstances

-If you have special needs, you should consult your personal physician and take appropriate precautions, including bringing adequate supplies of necessary medication.
-You can bring medicines into the country as long as they are intended for a medical reason and your personal use.
-Medications categorized as narcotics may only be brought into the country to cover your personal use for a maximum of five days, three weeks, or three months, depending on the type, and must be accompanied by a note from your medical doctor stating why you need them.
+- You can bring medicines into the country as long as they are prescribed for your personal medical use.
+Prescribed medications categorized as narcotics may only be brought into the country to cover your personal use for a maximum of five days, three weeks, or three months, depending on the type, and must be accompanied by a note from your medical doctor stating why you need them.
 Class II and Class III narcotics may only be brought into Sweden to cover your personal use for a maximum of five days each time you enter Sweden.
 Medications categorized Class IV and Class V narcotics may be brought into the country to cover your personal use for three weeks; however, if you are a foreign resident and in Sweden only temporarily, you may bring enough for the duration of your stay in Sweden, up to a maximum of three months.
 To find out the classification of your medication contact the Medical Products Agency in Sweden.

-In addition, stringent Swedish customs regulations prohibit travelers from receiving drugs from abroad after having arrived in the country.
+- In addition, stringent Swedish customs regulations prohibityou from receiving drugs from abroad after having arrived in the country.
 You may find local physicians reluctant to prescribe equivalent quantities or dosages.
 Prescriptions are dispensed at pharmacies called "Apotek" in Swedish.
 Most pharmacies are open only during normal shopping hours, but major cities will have a 24-hour pharmacy.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Sweden’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Iceland’s air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the Government of Sweden’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Sweden’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.